Skip to content

 Here are some of the major cities located within the East Bay region:

-• Oakland (population around 400,000): Oakland is the most populous city in Alameda County, and the third-largest city overall in the San Francisco Bay Area region.
+• Oakland (population around 400,000): Oakland is the most populous city in Alameda County and third-largest in the broader Bay Area region.
 It’s a major port city with a thriving cultural scene and diverse neighborhoods.

 • Fremont (population over 230,000): Fremont is a family-friendly city known for having excellent schools, diverse neighborhoods, and proximity to major tech companies in Silicon Valley.